-Hello and welcome to Ryton Golf Club
+Hello and welcome to Ryton Golf Club.

-We are delighted you have joined our club and want to you feel at home as quickly as possible.
+We are delighted you have joined our club and want you to feel at home as quickly as possible.
 We have produced this document to give you valuable information about the club, which will help you to get the most from your membership.
 No doubt all of our more established members will be happy to answer any questions.

 Firstly please visit our website which will inform you of most of what you need to know about the club:-